Is Smile Direct Club™ safe?

 - Patient: “My teeth are really crowded.
 Will they remain straight after clear aligner treatment?”

 - Dentist: “It depends on how much teeth crowding there is.
-If your teeth crowding is minor then there’s a good chance that your teeth will remain in their new position without too much problem.
-Just wear your retainers as instructed.
+If your teeth crowding is minor, there’s a good chance that your teeth will remain in their new position.
+Just be sure to wear your retainers as instructed.
 Do you still have wisdom teeth?
-If so, I would recommend placing a fixed-retainer to prevent your wisdom teeth from shifting your teeth.
-If you have more advanced teeth crowding, then it’s best to perform some tooth contouring to create more space for tooth movement.”
+If so, I would recommend placing a fixed-retainer on them.
+This prevents your wisdom teeth from shifting your remaining teeth.
+If you have more advanced teeth crowding, it’s best to perform tooth contouring to create space for proper tooth movement.”

 - Patient: “I’m missing a tooth.
 Is this a problem if I want to straighten my teeth?”

 - Dentist: “It depends on which tooth you’re missing.
-If you’re missing a terminal tooth then this shouldn’t be a problem at all.
-Finish your clear aligner therapy and then place a dental implant to replace your missing tooth.
+If you’re missing a terminal tooth then this shouldn’t be a problem.
+Finish your clear aligner therapy, then place a dental implant to replace your missing tooth.
 If you’re missing a front tooth then you need to plan accordingly.
 Without replacing your missing tooth, your teeth will slowly shift into this gap.
-It’s important to plan accordingly to close this space after you’re done with your clear aligner therapy.
 By the way, would you like a fake tooth while I’m straightening your teeth?
 I can add filling material into your clear aligner to resembles your missing tooth.
-This way, you won’t be walking around with a front tooth missing during the course of your clear aligner therapy.”
+This way, you won’t be walking around with a front tooth missing during your clear aligner therapy.”

-Believe it or not, more than half the people who wear braces or clear aligners need to redo their treatment in less than a decade!
+More than half the people who wear braces or clear aligners need to redo their treatment within a decade!
 Band-aid treatment may produce satisfactory short-term results, but it fails in the long-run.
 Fixing your teeth without addressing the underlying orthodontic condition leads to orthodontic relapse within a few years.
 Ultimately, you end up exactly where you started off in just a few years.

-Your bite refers to the way your back teeth come together when you chew or close your mouth.
+Your bite refers to the way your back teeth come together when you close your mouth.
 A correct bite is the cornerstone of orthodontic science.
 Having a correct bite is very important to the long-term health of your teeth.
 If your teeth don’t come into proper contact with one another, then your bite is considered to be off.
-Having an incorrect bite has some serious consequences, such as:
+Having a poor bite relationship has some serious consequences, for instance:

 - An incorrect bite increases the likelihood of chipping and fracturing your teeth